By Gina Morin, Design Intervention

 If any of this is sounding familiar, you may have experienced some of the following:

-- You felt your passion about your business was all you needed to create a brand, but now realize that you didn't strategize about what a growing business may require.
+- You felt your passion for your business was all you needed to create a brand, but now realize that you didn't strategize about what a growing business may require.

 - You do the marketing yourself, but feel guilty because you aren't consistent with your efforts.